infostrategytech/mobile_developer_assessment/README.md

   - Level 3 – 180,000,
   - Level 4 – 200,000
   - Level 5 – 250,000
-- Simulate an error response from assets/error_response.json on the home page
+- Simulate an error response from Api.errorResponse on the home page
 - A level 0 employee cannot be demoted, only terminated if need be.

 # Bonus: